costineesti/about-me/content/index.md

 ### What I've worked on in the past

-* I've been an intern at Bosch for 2 years in a Model-Based team.
+* I've been an Software Engineer at Bosch for the past 3 years in the Model-Based team.
 I have successfully automated the regression test using [[Python]] and [[MATLAB]] and now I'm working with [[SIMULINK]] mathematical models (we're basically simulating cars).
 * I was a serious student in Uni (amongst the top) and I've really dedicated much time to learn the concepts that they were teaching me.
 * My [[Bachelors|bachelors]] degree is my biggest project yet; having implemented a [[Kalman Filter]] in order to achieve sensor fusion between a camera and a IMU in order to get the odometry from an autonomous car.

 ### What I'm currently working on

 >[!hint] Most of my time goes into...
-> - Improving this site by uploading my knowledge and making sure I fill it with every note I have,
 > - SeaClear - an EU funded project which should remove marine litter.
-I am in charge of calibrating a new camera and achieving Visual Mapping based on it.
-> - focusing on AI/ML and Data Science MSc's,
+I calibrated a camera and extracted it's raw timestamps to integrate with other sensors.
+Now I'm working on deducing displacement (**VSLAM**)
-> - Learning ML,
+> - Implementing ML from scratch,
-> - Learning AI.
+> - Implementing AI from scratch.